Skip to content

 Interpreting Confidence Scores

-High Confidence (> 0.5)
+High Confidence (> 0.7)

-• Prediction interval is narrower than typical
+• Prediction intervals are narrower than most training predictions

 • Good candidates for prioritization

-Medium Confidence (0.3 - 0.5)
+Medium Confidence (0.3 – 0.7)

 Low Confidence (< 0.3)

-• Prediction interval is wider than typical
+• Prediction intervals are wider than most training predictions

 Metrics for Evaluating Confidence